Godzilla5111/ComicCreatorApp/README.md

 Visit [Anurag's Comic Strip Creator App](https://niyandermasked.pythonanywhere.com) to experience the Comic Creator in action.
 Feel free to explore the code or deploy locally.

-## Evaluation:

-We're excited to receive your feedback on the Comic Creator Web Application!
-As you explore, consider the functionality, user experience, and code quality.
-Your insights will help us continue refining and enhancing this creative platform.

 ## Technical Details:

 ### Image Generation API: